 The Open Hillel Steering Committee consists of student and young alumni leaders elected every semester.
-Learn more about the Fall 2016 Steering Committee below!
+Learn more about the Spring/Summer 2019 Steering Committee below!

 Rachel Silverman is a senior religion and sociology major at Bryn Mawr College, where she is also president of her campus Hillel and co-founder of their IfNotNow chapter.
 Rachel is passionate about faith-based organizing, ritual innovation, and making Jewish spaces accessible.
 She is excited to use her campus experiences to work with students at other small liberal arts colleges.
 Rachel plans on attending rabbinic school.

 Hal is a student at Brown University studying Computer Science and History.
 Hal is passionate about all sorts of political organizing, particularly among the independent Jewish community at Brown.
 As part of that effort, he has been involved in the development and growth of the independent group Friday Night Jews and the Judaism On Our Own Terms network more largely.
 When he is not doing schoolwork or organizing, he loves to run, play music, go to concerts, and read with his cat Eubie sitting on his chest.